 I grew up in Nottingham, England, and went on to study Theology at Manchester University to PhD level.
 I trained as a teacher in London then won a Kennedy Scholarship to do postdoctoral research as a Visiting Fellow at Harvard University.
 I was in America for four years.
 Back in England I became a church minister in Oxford.
 I then worked in bookselling in London and most recently taught Theology for seven years at Trinity College, Bristol.

-I am now a full-time writer and speaker, specialising in C S Lewis, J R R Tolkien and Dorothy L Sayers, and writing my own fiction and non-fiction.
+I am now a freelance writer and speaker, specialising in C S Lewis, J R R Tolkien and Dorothy L Sayers, and writing my own fiction and non-fiction.

 [See below for CV]